ISSUE 5. Here’s everything worth doing in Sydney this weekend

 Image: The Golden Sheaf

 Live piano parties have been popping up everywhere lately, so it’s no surprise that the good ol’ Sheaf has decided to also get in and amongst the action.
-Kicking off this Friday, Golden Keys is officially launching.
-Think piano in the middle of the room, no setlist, and $12 margs to help loosen those vocal cords.
-It’s also happening every Friday.
+Kicking off every Friday from 8pm, Golden Keys has officially become the place in the East for live music.
+Think: piano in the middle of the room, no setlist, and $12 margs to help loosen those vocal cords.

 - WHEN: Every Friday, from 8pm